francisco-perez-sorrosal/ai-resources/book-scaffold/src/topics.md

 # Machine/Deep Learning Topics

+## (Artificial) General Inteligence

+This has been, is, and will be for some more time at least, the dream of scientist/researchers/engineers in the field of artificial intelligence.

+In short, achieving a general artificial intelligence assumes the ability of an agent to learn new tasks whilst maintaining a general capability on fulfilling previous learned tasks.
+This artificial general intelligence requires that the agent does not forget what it has learn -what is called [catastrophic forgetting](#catastrophic_forgetting) in the literature- and assumes that the agent will continue learning new tasks -called [continual or lifelong learning](#continual_learning).

 ## Feature Engineering

 The classical/traditional way of "massage" the input to pass to a ML model (e.g. a classifier.)
 This was